samyakpiya/samyakpiya/README.md

 - International Student Ambassador | University of Kentucky International Center | August 2020 - May 2024

 ### 📫 Let's Connect!
-Feel free to reach out to me for job opportunities, learning opportunities, collaborations or just to chat about technology and computer science.
+Please feel free to reach out for job opportunities, learning opportunities, collaborations or to chat about technology and computer science.

-Looking forward to growing my network!
+I am looking forward to hearing from you!

 ---